alpaca-honke/prowpt/README.md

 See [https://github.com/git/git/blob/master/contrib/completion/git-prompt.sh](https://github.com/git/git/blob/master/contrib/completion/git-prompt.sh) or [prowpt/git-prompt.sh](git-prompt.sh) for details.
 Other customizable variables are also written there.

 ### Other Customization
-If you want to customize but there are no customizable variables for it, overwrite ```prowpt-core.sh``` or any other files.
+If you want to custom but there are no customizable variables for it, overwrite ```prowpt-core.sh``` or any other files.

 ## Contributing
 I know this program is not complete.We welcome your contribution to this program.
 If you are willing to contribute, please make some pull requests.